rng-guy/NFSMWBartender/APPENDIX.md

 * The engagement count shown above the pursuit board is purely cosmetic: Bartender tracks all "Chasers" accurately behind the scenes and ensures that backups trigger as intended.

-* Under no circumstances can minimum counts cause more "Chasers" spawns than otherwise possible; they respect the current global cop-spawn limit and the `count` values in the "Chasers" table.
+* Under no circumstances can minimum counts cause more "Chasers" spawns than otherwise possible; they respect the current global cop-spawn limit and the `count` values in "Chasers" tables.

-* In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overrides the min. engagement count.
+* In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overrides the minimum count.

 * The global cop-spawn limit determines whether the game may spawn new "Chasers" at any point.
 The game can spawn additional "Chasers" as long as the total amount of non-roadblock and non-helicopter cops that currently exist across all pursuits is less than this global limit.
 This also means that any active Strategy spawns or NPC pursuits can affect how many more "Chasers" can still spawn in your pursuit (this is vanilla behaviour).